 - White Sands National Monument

-Wherever you’re going, check the links above for current conditions at the park in case they have any special weather or other park alerts or info you need to know, and some may have free events
+Wherever you’re going for a day trip, check the links above for current conditions at the park in case they have any special weather or other info you need to know, and some may have free events for the holiday too.

 The free Albuquerque Philharmonic Orchestra concerts take place:

-I went to one of the Albuquerque Philharmonic Orchestra concerts in October and it was a real knockout.
+I went to one of the Albuquerque Philharmonic Orchestra concerts and it was a real knockout.
 It was beautiful to hear this incredible music in a relatively intimate setting – so close that you can feel just about every vibration in your body.
 What a gift it is to be able to experience this.

 Thank you very much to the Albuquerque Philharmonic for giving us the chance to hear such wonderful classical music by such accomplished musicians – not even on the cheap, but totally free!